qcfrag/Real-Time-Fractional-Tracking-R-TFT/README.md

-CURRENTLY IN FULL REWORK OF RTFT 1.0 to RTFT 2.0

 This publication is grounded in the Real-Time Fractional Tracking (R-TFT) framework, a φ-resonant methodology for analyzing recursive coherence within dynamic systems.
 R-TFT does not rely on imposed models or empirical assumptions; instead, it evaluates the real-time alignment, slippage, and persistence of systems based on their intrinsic pacing structures.
 The framework is domain-agnostic and applicable across scales, from subatomic processes to cognitive and cosmological phenomena.

 Join Discord as user or collaborator : https://discord.gg/zBAWTsymFs